Sweden And Denmark Took Very Different Approaches To Fighting The Coronavirus. The Data Shows Many More People Are Dying In Sweden.

 But it is death count where the comparison between the two countries is most striking.

 According to the latest official coronavirus figures published by each government, 2,194 people have died in Sweden and 422 have died in Denmark.
-A seven day rolling average of confirmed COVID-19 deaths compiled by Our World in Data shows Sweden’s rate at 9.6 deaths per million and Denmark’s at 1.8 — and the gap between the two countries has widened this month.
+A seven-day rolling average of confirmed COVID-19 deaths compiled by Our World in Data shows Sweden’s rate at 9.6 deaths per million and Denmark’s at 1.8 — and the gap between the two countries has widened this month.

 Given the lagging nature of mortality data, the true death count from the pandemic in both countries is likely to be revised upwards over time.

 Similarly to the number of positive cases, a comparison based on the number of deaths that are published daily isn’t straightforward.
 The initial figures are fed from a limited number of more readily available sources, such as hospitals.
-Determining and certifying cause of death takes time and isn’t always a comparable process across countries.
+Determining and certifying a cause of death takes time and isn’t always a comparable process across countries.
 Governments record and present daily figures differently.
 Some, for example, only count deaths occurring in hospitals.

 This is why mortality figures published by national statistics bodies are a better measure to make comparisons.
-Over time they record all deaths that have taken place in a country, indicating a cause of death where possible.
-Excess mortality will capture both those that died directly from the coronavirus as well as those that will have died for reasons linked to the pandemic, for example whether people didn’t seek or receive medical attention for other illnesses.
+Over time, they record all deaths that have taken place in a country, indicating a cause of death when possible.
+Excess mortality will capture both those who died directly from the coronavirus as well as those who have died for reasons linked to the pandemic — for example, whether people didn’t seek or receive medical attention for other illnesses.

 In both countries, more recent statistics are preliminary and likely to be revised upwards.